Teyymour/Short-Vol-ML/README.md

 At any rate, we see a smoother equity curve upon applying this meta-model, and the improvement metrics speak for themselves.

+Future steps include:
-Future steps include building a more robust ML pipeline (further analysis of features/feature importance, feature transforms, better handling of class imabalance, hyperparameter tuning, etc.), dynamically adjusting position sizing, experimenting with different implied move discounts, getting more data to extend the backtest period, and finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich).
+- Building a more robust ML pipeline (further analysis of features/feature importance, feature transforms, better handling of class imabalance, hyperparameter tuning, etc.)
+- Dynamically adjusting position sizing
+- Experimenting with different implied move discounts
+- Getting more data to extend the backtest period
+- Finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich).